 3. Legal Opinion Letter

-A Legal Opinion Letter is a proactive measure to avoid being found inadmissible to Canada.
-It is drafted by a Canadian immigration lawyer and explains the consequences of a conviction for Canadian immigration purposes.
+A Legal Opinion Letter is a measure of prevention against a finding of inadmissibility to Canada.
+It is prepared by a Canadian immigration lawyer and outlines how a specific conviction might impact an individual for the purposes of Canadian immigration.

 - The letter references relevant sections of Canadian law to help the deciding official on your case understand the charges and how different outcomes (conviction, sentencing, etc.) would affect your ability to come to Canada.